Building The Evidence Base For Participation

 Interim reports are available in the University Research Repository.

 Bigby, C., Tipping, S. & Bould, B. (2018).
 Strategies to support People with Intellectual Disability to participate in Voting: Interim Reports.
 Melbourne: La Trobe University.

 The 'disability inclusive' city

-LiDs researchers are partners in a major new ARC Discovery grant-funded study led by Dr Ilan Wiesel, looking at how the NDIS will affect participation in mainstream urban services, (education, health, transport, community centres, open space, recreational facilities and other urban services).
+Living with Disability Research Centre academics are partners in a major new ARC Discovery grant-funded study led by Dr Ilan Wiesel, looking at how the NDIS will affect participation in mainstream urban services, (education, health, transport, community centres, open space, recreational facilities and other urban services).

 The grant will run over a three year period and will aim to improve policy, capacity building and help the NDIS deliver on some of its challenging goals.
 Stay tuned for more news as the project develops.

 More information and a report are available on the project website.